LIVING WITH DYING IN THE ANTHROPOCENE

 shiny-haired children playing in the sun.

 Access a higher state of consciousness.
 A higher state of consciousness is about understanding the impact of your thinking, your values, and your lifestyle, and most especially, the legacy you will leave behind as a result of what you thought, did, and modeled.
-A higher state of consciousness also includes awareness of your connection to all things, past, present and future.
-Here you are aware of your greater responsibility to those who come after you.
-Instead of giving in to the imminence of catastrophe, you realize the need to be strong and have a clear vision for what will create sustainability in the now and for the future.
+A higher state of consciousness also includes awareness of your connection to all things, past, present, and future.
+Here you realize that you are responsible for those who come after you.
+Instead of giving in to the imminence of catastrophe, you know that you must be strong and have a clear vision for what will create sustainability in the now and for the future.
 It is from a state of higher consciousness that you can find your courage and be able to inspire others to step up and embrace the higher possibilities for their own lives that have always been there.

 Make your thoughts and actions count.
 Can we make our personal and collective Anthropocene a fruitful period?
-Are we being given unprecedented opportunities to create a new self, a new human, and to create a civilization based on an entirely new vision and a new set of values?
-I believe we are being asked to focus with laser intensity on what is essential to support life.
-This is the core guide to what is worth doing, and for what we must do.
-For each project we need to ask ourselves if the process of undertaking it observes sustainable principles, and if the results will create sustainability where it does not now exist.
-And this applies to your personal life as well.
+Can we make this an opportunity to create a new self, a new human, and a new civilization based on an entirely new vision and a new set of values?
+It is a good time to focus with laser intensity on what is essential to support life.
+For each project we undertake, we must ask ourselves if it observes sustainability and if the results will create sustainability.

 When I left my husband, I blasted myself far from my comfort zone.
-I plunged forward into the unknown and into terror because I needed to take a stand for my life, for my right to find and live the life I had chosen before I ever met him.
-Along the way I discovered that the universe is infinitely willing to share its secrets as long as I am willing to make the journey to unveil my true self.
-Despite the fact that I could die trying.
+I plunged forward into the unknown and terror because I needed to take a stand for my life, for my right to find and live the life I had chosen before I ever met him.
+Along the way, I discovered that the universe is infinitely willing to share its secrets as long as I am willing to make the journey to unveil my true self.
+Even though I could die trying.
 There was a caveat: I had to go naked and I could take nothing with me.
 When I started down that road, I didn’t have tools.
 I was naïve and lacked knowledge and skills.
 But I went anyway, driven by the need to know what was out there, and who I could become.

 What is calling you at this time?
 Are you paying attention?
 Are you in the process of responding to your calling and changing your life accordingly?
 Who is in your community and how are you sharing your calling with them?
 Our world desperately needs the gifts you brought to this planet.
 It is imperative that you honor your calling – the one that will not leave you alone, and see what new material in the way of insights and practical, sustainable applications for a different way of being can emerge – from you and your community.

 Resilient people make use of their losses.
 Resilient people have learned to make use of their losses because they have trained themselves, mentally and emotionally, to think with detachment and with a minimum of fear.
-When we manage our fear of the future and stay in the present, it is possible to enter into a space of clarity.
-It is from here that we gain access to the creative source from which we can imagine, and then court even as we hope for, the possibility of real solutions.
+When we manage our fear of the future and stay in the present, we can enter a space of clarity.
+It is from here that we can imagine the possibility of real solutions.

 * From the Greek “anthropos” meaning human, and “–cene,” indicating a geologic period.